EDUCBA Logo

 Explanation of Price Index Formula

-The price index formula, as we have observed above, is really simple and easy to understand.
-Anyone, even with limited knowledge of finance can easily calculate the price-weighted index.
+As we have observed above, the price index formula is simple and easy to understand.
+Anyone, even with limited knowledge of finance, can easily calculate the price-weighted index.
 This simplicity is its major advantage.
 On the other hand, a disadvantage is that the price-weighted index will not be very effective in the case of stock-split, spinoffs, etc. In that case, we cannot simply take the divisor and divide the sum.
 We need to adjust the divisor accordingly.
 Let’s continue our above example and see:

 Price Index Formula – Example #3